 Mine has been secure enough to stay put on rough terrain and weather (pre-iphone 7 models come with a removable clear cover to protect from rain), yet it’s easy to take on and off with one hand (which is quite handy for snapping pictures while riding, and convenient for commuters who are on and off their bike constantly).
 A couple of times I’ve found myself stuck without a front light, so just to stay street legal while getting home I just turned on the flashlight on my mounted phone as an improvised front light.
 I’ve also found that by keeping my phone accessible and securely mounted, I haven’t had the urge to go buy a Garmin or Wahoo since my Strava recording and navigation needs are well met.

 If I had a magic wand, I would make the case available in more colors (celeste, anyone?), but that’s about all I could ask for.
 Like any phone mounting system, it’s more convenient to have one for each bike that you ride regularly, and upgrading your phone will mean changing out your case (I sell my old ones on ebay pretty easily).
-Given how much I use mine, I find the price to be totally worth it, and if you’re lucky, you can nab one on sale.
-If you’re reading this during Black Friday 2019 shopping, you can use code QLBF19 for 30% off sitewide!
+Given how much I use mine, I find the price to be totally worth it, and if you want 10% off, you can use code REBEL10 for 10% off (one time use per customer)!
 Thank me later – no really, if you’re a fellow QuadLock fan, let me know what you think!

 Legal disclaimer stuff: QuadLock provided me two mounts to add to my collection in exchange for this product review.
 All thoughts and opinions shared are my own.